jacomyma/mapping-controversies/_pages/tuto-1-2.md

 It contains the list of edits (i.e. revisions) for these two pages.

-This dataset has been produced by feeding this [<i class="fas fa-file-csv"></i> file](../assets/data/1-2/wikipedia-articles-tuto-1.2.csv) into this notebook: [🍹 Wikipedia articles to edits list](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_to_edits_list.ipynb).
+This dataset has been produced by feeding this [<i class="fas fa-file-csv"></i> file](../assets/data/1-2/wikipedia-articles-tuto-1.2.csv) into this notebook: [🍹 Wikipedia articles to edits list](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_to_edits_list.ipynb), but we will see that in the [tuto 1.6](../1.6/).

 # Load your data into Tableau